mobCursos/mobcursos-api/Readme.md

+# mobCursos API

-Using prettier
+## prettier

 Recommended to be installed in all this project contributors workstations

 https://prettier.io/docs/en/install.html

-Para bcrypt
+## bcrypt

+Install windows-build-tools to enable bcrypt

-npm i --global windows-build-tools
+`npm i --global windows-build-tools`

-npm i bcrypt